OneDrive/onedrive-sdk-csharp/docs/items.md

 Items in the OneDrive SDK for C#
 =====

-Items in the OneDrive SDK for C# behave just like items through the API.
-For more information see the [Items Reference](https://dev.onedrive.com/README.htm#item-resource).
-All actions on items described there are available through the SDK.
+Items in the OneDrive SDK for C# behave just like items through the OneDrive API.
+All actions on items described in the OneDrive API are available through the SDK.
+For more information, see the [Items Reference](https://dev.onedrive.com/README.htm#item-resource).

-The examples below assume that you have [Authenticated](/docs/auth.md) your app with a OneDriveClient object.
+The examples below assume that you have [Authenticated](/docs/auth.md) your app with a **OneDriveClient** object.

 * [Get an Item](#get-an-item)
 * [Delete an Item](#delete-an-item)